tarantool/doc/doc/book/admin/instance_config.rst

 Tarantool supports loading and running chunks of Lua code before the loading instance file.
 To load or run Lua code immediately upon Tarantool startup, specify the ``TT_PRELOAD`` environment variable.
-Its value can be either a path to a Lua script, or a Lua module name:
+Its value can be either a path to a Lua script or a Lua module name:

 *   To run the Lua script ``script.lua`` from the ``preload/path/`` directory inside the working directory in Tarantool before executing ``main.lua``: